Oxyliteral/cavestory-multiplayer-jenkasnightmare-edits/README.md

 **mod.pxmod**

 *: New game starting location set to new game plus prefab house (for use with above edit).
 To start a true new game, interact with the door.
+Additionally, weapons/bullets have been synced to JN.
+This is most noticeable with the Snake, which has a range increase and different damage values.

 Based off of CSM's CaveModBase (v1.0.5) found at https://cavestorymultiplayer.com/modding/